SamyPesse/How-to-Make-a-Computer-Operating-System/Chapter-6/README.md

 ## Chapter 6: GDT

-Thanks to GRUB, your kernel is no longer in real-mode, but already in [protected mode](http://en.wikipedia.org/wiki/Protected_mode), this mode allows us to use all the possibilities of the microprocessor such as virtual memory management, paging and safe multi-tasking.
+Thanks to GRUB, your kernel is no longer in real-mode, but already in [protected mode](http://en.wikipedia.org/wiki/Protected_mode).
+This mode allows us to use all the possibilities of the microprocessor such as virtual memory management, paging and safe multi-tasking.

 #### What is the GDT?